All Authors A-Z

 Estée Lalonde is one of the stand-out voices of the digital generation.
 A beauty-and-lifestyle vlogger and social influencer, she has attracted a global audience of millions across her YouTube, Instagram, Facebook, Twitter and Snapchat platforms and is known for her friendly, honest and relatable personality.
 Estée Lalonde won InStyle UK’s Best Beauty Reviewer Award in 2015 and has partnered up with a number of key global brands, from Burberry and The Body Shop to the United Nations for their Global Goals campaign.
 From a small town in Canada, Estée has lived in the UK for nearly a decade with her boyfriend Aslan and dog Reggie.
 Both feature across her channels and are also adored by her fans. www.esteelalonde.com @EsteeLalonde www.youtube.com/esteelalonde

 Nikita Lalwani was born in Rajasthan and raised in Cardiff.
+She has written two novels previously, Gifted and The Village.
 Her first novel Gifted was longlisted for the Man Booker Prize, shortlisted for the Costa First Novel Award and won the Desmond Elliott Prize.
+She was also nominated for the Sunday Times Young Writer of the Year Award.
 She lives in London.

 Stephanie Lam was born and raised in London.
 She now lives in Brighton, close to the sea.
 The Mysterious Affair at Castaway House is her first novel.